Zielgerät 1229: Design

 The ZG 1229 Vampir weighed 2.26 kg and was fitted with lugs on the StG 44 at C.G.
 Haenel in Suhl, the weapons production facility.
 As well as the sight and infrared spotlight, there was a wooden-cased battery for the light weighing 13.59 kg, and a second battery fitted inside a gas mask container to power the image converter.
 This was all strapped to a Tragegestell 39 (pack frame 1939).
 The searchlight consisted of a conventional tungsten light source shining through a filter permitting only infrared light.
 The sensor operated in the near-infrared (light) spectrum rather than in the thermal infrared (heat) spectrum and was, therefore, not sensitive to body heat.

-Use

-Vampir gear was first used in combat in February 1945.
-However, introduction of infrared devices for small arms began in early 1944.
-310 units were delivered to the Wehrmacht at the final stages of the war.
-Eastern Front veteran reports consist of snipers shooting at night with the aid of 'peculiar non-shining flashlights coupled with enormous optical sights' mounted on their rifles.
-Similar infrared gear was fitted both to MG 34 and MG 42 machine guns.
+The image given was described as being of great brilliance and good contrast.
+Standing men could be discerned up to 73 m, especially when moving.
+However, reports indicate that ZG 1229 units were extremely delicate and considered too cumbersome for attack situations.

+Operational history

+Successful tests of the infrared sighting device for small arms were made by the Panzergrenadiere during February and March of 1945.
+(According to other reports — the army trials never took place.)

+Deployment of StG 44s with ZG 1229 sights began only in the last months of the war, and most researchers agree that there is no reliable information considering combat use of the sights of this type.

+Nevertheless, Waldemar Trojca quotes Eastern Front veterans who claimed to have encountered German snipers using night sights on small arms:

+However, here he contradicts his own statement that the ZG 1229 was first used in combat in February 1945.
+In addition, the short target detection range would have made the use of this sight by snipers and machine gunners extremely difficult, if not impossible.

+Similar infrared gear (FG 1250) was fitted to the machine guns of Pz.Kpfw.
+V Panther tanks and Sd.Kfz.
+251 Falke armored personnel carriers.